+10. Is driving an issue?
+They may be able to go through the motions of driving but are they able to react quickly or make good judgement calls?

 My mother-in-law had Alzheimer's for many years.
 My sister in law (Mary) wanted Mom to live with them.
 They provided a wonderful home for her in a big beautiful farm home.
 Mom thrived and was well cared for.
 Even though both my sister and brother-in-law eventually retired, life with Mom was busy, taking care of her emotional, mental and physical needs.
 The lesson I learned from Mary was two-fold: know your breaking point and be on a wait list (just in case).
-What I mean by this is, her and her husband felt they could tolerate pretty much anything, except bowel incontinence (understandable).
+What I mean by this is, her and her husband felt they could tolerate pretty much anything, except uncontrolled incontinence (understandably).
 This would be their breaking point.

 Mom stayed with us at various times for short periods to give them a time of respite.
 We enjoyed her stays with us.
 Needless to say, one of the times that Mom was with us, she had a small stroke.
-Mom was already at the point where she would wander at night and had no short term memory.
+Mom was already at the point where she wandered at night and had no short term memory.
 This small stroke caused her to lose her balance every time she stood up- she could no longer walk alone, but was unable to remember.
 Mary was calm as I explained the situation because she was prepared.
 Mom went home and within two days was moved into an assisted living that provided the care she needed.

 Even though Mary's "breaking point" never came to fruition, discussing it ahead of time help them be prepared emotionally and mentally.
 She lived another couple of years in the assisted living home and received great care!